While these cover letters might not work in every situation, they all have standout features that are easily adapted to any cover letter.

 Why this is a good cover letter example

-This applicant’s video cover letter works because they:
+This video cover letter works because the applicant:

-- clearly structure it with an introduction, 3 reasons they should be hired, and a compelling conclusion that summarizes their target work environment
+- clearly structures it with an introduction, 3 reasons they should be hired, and a compelling conclusion that summarizes their target work environment

-- include links to their contact information and portfolio
+- includes links to their contact information and portfolio

 But when you submit a video cover letter — whether the job ad requests it or to stand out from other applicants — always send a traditional cover letter as well.
 Sending a written cover letter prevents hiring managers who prefer to read about your qualifications from ignoring your application.